Acheroniano/gen-ai-bootcamp-free-2025/sentence-constructor/chatgpt/prompt.md

         <initial-state>Clues</initial-state>
         <input>Can you give me the answer?</input>
         <expected-response>
-            - Reminder that answers aren't provided
+            - Reminder that answers aren't provided, be polite with the student.
-            - Offer additional clues
+            - Offer additional clues in english, japanese and portuguese-BR.
-            - Encourage attempt
+            - Encourage a new attempt.
         </expected-response>
     </scenario>
 </transition-test>